VainlyStrain/Vaile/README.md

 - [x] You just need the domain, and leave everything is to this tool.
 - [x] Vaile has full verbose out support, so you'll know whats going on.

+### Main new features
+The main differences between Vaile and TIDoS are:
+- [x] the programming language: Vaile is fully ported to Python3
+- [x] the interface: Vaile presents a new, Metasploit-like console interface
+- [x] Parallelisation: Vaile uses multiprocessing to speed up attacks
+- [x] Module Completion: Some modules have been feature-extended (e.g. more evasion, supporting more than 1 query parameter)
+- [x] Some new modules: arpscan

 ### Installation :-

 #### Installation Script (Globally) :